phillippmueller/flood_adaptation_behavior/README.md

 #### conclusion:
 Community disaster fatigue is posing a type of soft limit to adaptaion
 #### to do:
-- make this an econmics narrative (hypothesize ratinal agents and find opposite?)
+- make this an econmics narrative (work with bounded rationality hypothesis?)
 - do the preliminar regrssions
 - double check the terminology
 - double check the code (do some sensitivity with outliers and nans?)